Milton Berle: Mr. Television

 Berle's imperious, abrasive and controlling manner on the show was the inspiration for the 1957 CBS Playhouse 90 production of "The Comedian". starring Mickey Rooney as egomanaical TV comic Sammy Hogarth, who ran his weekly show through explosive tantrums, intimidation, bullying and cruelty.
 Writer Ernest Lehman had been assigned to profile Berle for a magazine, and captured Berle's high-handedness so completely that the magazine declined to run it, but suggested he fictionalize it and recast it as a novella.
 When it was picked up for the show, Rod Serling wrote the teleplay.

 John Frankenheimer directed the live production which received considerable acclaim.
 The cast included Edmond O'Brien, Kim Hunter and jazz singer Mel Tormé in his first dramatic role, portraying Hogarth's spineless brother Lester.
 While some speculated the play was based on Jackie Gleason's loud, controlling personality, Berle, aware the production echoed his own reputation, was quoted as saying, "I wasn't that bad".
 The episode won two Emmy Awards.

+Comedian Carl Reiner cited Milton Berle as a major source of inspiration for Reiner's abrasive Alan Brady character, which he portrayed on The Dick Van Dyke Show.
+Reiner said about Berle, "In his early television days, he was known as a real harridan".
+Adding, "Not knowing what television was in those days, he'd make demands that couldn't be met".